Stockleigh History, Family Crest & Coats of Arms

 Early History of the Stockleigh family

 This web page shows only a small excerpt of our Stockleigh research.
-Another 78 words (6 lines of text) covering the years 1667, 1568, 1473, 1542, 1521, 1496, 1559, 1545, 1529, 1581, 1520, 1578, 1571, 1620, 1663, 1661 and 1663 are included under the topic Early Stockleigh History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1667, 1568, 1473, 1542, 1521, 1496, 1559, 1545, 1529, 1581, 1520, 1578, 1571, 1620, 1663, 1661, 1663, 1475, 1539 and 1526 are included under the topic Early Stockleigh History in all our PDF Extended History products and printed products wherever possible.

 Stockleigh Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Stockley, Stockleigh, Stokeley, Stuckless, Stuckley and many more.

 Early Notables of the Stockleigh family (pre 1700)

 Another 78 words (6 lines of text) are included under the topic Early Stockleigh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stockleigh family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Stockleigh name or one of its variants: George Stockley who settled in Barrow Harbour, Bona Vista Bay, Newfoundland, in 1783; Samuel Stockley and his family held Pinchards Island in 1802; and James Stockley settled in Greenspond in 1815.